Print Version (PDF)

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponents of the measure, Thomas R. Loversky and Victoria Johnson, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
-The proponents have 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than July 16, 2018.
-The proponents can be reached at (888) 245-9393.
+The proponent of the measure, Steve Clark, must collect signatures of 623,212 registered voters (five percent of the total votes cast for Governor in the November 2018 general election) in order to qualify it for the ballot.
+The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than February 3, 2020*.
+The proponent can be reached at 7071 Warner Ave, Suite F385, Huntington Beach, CA 92647.
+No email or phone number was provided.